-Viktor Frankl on the Art of Presence as a Lifeboat in Turbulent Times and What Suffering Teaches Us About the Meaning of Lifeby Maria Popova
+Viktor Frankl on the Art of Presence as a Lifeline in Troubled Times and How Suffering Helps Us Contact the Meaning of Lifeby Maria Popova

 “When a man finds that it is his destiny to suffer… his unique opportunity lies in the way he bears his burden.”